giorgiokito/WAI/README.md

 - `http://exampledomain.com/wai`
 - `https://exampledomain.com/wai`

-These endpoints allow AI agents and other systems to easily discover and consume the company information.
+These endpoints allow AI agents and other systems to easily discover and consume company information, as well as to learn about additional capabilities via MCP (Model Context Protocol) contexts.

 ---